sean-atkinson/row_health_wellness_program_analysis/README.md

 <b>Click-through-rate (ratio of click to impressions)</b>
 - In terms of platforms, Email performs the best with a 16.71% click-through-rate (CTR), 94% higher than the next closest platform (Social Media at 8.62%).
 TV has a 0% CTR.
 - The Family Coverage Plan category has a CTR of 0%, indicating no clicks, despite 1.1M impressions.
-This is something that needs to be looked into further.
+This is something that needs to be looked into further, since it's highly unusual.

 <b>Impressions (total times an ad is viewed)</b>
 - Tailored Health Plans, #HealthyLiving, Preventive Care News and Family Coverage Plan are the only campaign categories to surpass 1M impressions.